EadCat/EadCat.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a research scientist at Electronics and Telecommunications Research Institute (ETRI).
+I'm a research scientist at Electronics and Telecommunications Research Institute (ETRI) (Daejeon, South Korea).

-Currently, I am working on generative models based on VISION AI.
+Currently, I am working on generative models based on VISION AI for artworks.

 Email: eadyoung@naver.com ; eadgaudiyoung@gmail.com